collective/collective.contentleadimage/src/collective/contentleadimage/README.txt

 together with images attached.

 There is configuration control panel, where you can set maximum width and height of the uploaded images.
-The widht and height is applied on each image upload (image is automatically resized).
+The width and height is applied on each image upload (image is automatically resized).

 There is FieldIndex and metadata in portal_catalog: hasContentLeadImage (True/False).